tintin10q/advanced-network-security-notes/4 Way Handshake Krack Attack.md

 You start by becoming a man in the middle between STA and AP selectify relaying messages.
 The idea is to go through all the messages but then block message 4 from the STA to the AP.

 But after the STA has send msg 4 it will have already installed the PTK and GTK.
-Then because the AP never got msg4 it retransmit message 3.
+Then because the AP never got msg4 it retransmits message 3.
 This the mitm lets through and causes the STA to resend message 4 however this time it is encrypted using the key and counter 1.

 Now you have the keystream for the first message that the STA will send because you have a known plaintext attack with the first MS4 and the second encrypted msg4.